-This website provides everything you need for political theory classes at USM: from Homer to Charles Mills.
+This website provides everything you need for political theory classes at USM: from Enheduanna to Charles Mills.
 Click the tab above to find full syllabi for the course you are taking.
 General resources for political theory can be found on the Resources page.

 (image in public domain)